-The unaudited consolidated financial statements including the Consolidated Balance Sheets as of February 28, 2009 and November 30, 2008, the related Consolidated Statements of Operations and Comprehensive Income (Loss) and Cash Flows for the three months ended February 28, 2009 and February 29, 2008 have been prepared by Cryo-Cell International, Inc. and its subsidiaries ("the Company" or "Cryo-Cell").
+The unaudited consolidated financial statements including the Consolidated Balance Sheets as of May 31, 2009 and November 30, 2008, the related Consolidated Statements of Operations and Comprehensive Income (Loss) for the three and six months ended May 31, 2009 and May 31, 2008 and Cash Flows for the six months ended May 31, 2009 and 2008 have been prepared by Cryo-Cell International, Inc. and its subsidiaries ("the Company" or "Cryo-Cell").
 In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes in cash flows for all periods presented have been made.